The 10 Best Mountain Bikes of 2018

 Santa Cruz Hightower C R 2018

-Buy it if you want a balanced trail bike that calmly climbs the mountain and gets rowdy when slaying back down.
+Buy it if you want a balanced trail bike that climbs pretty effectively and gets a little on the way back down.
 The Hightower feels right at home on the vast majority of singletrack.
-It's perfect as a do-it-all bike for an aggressive trail rider or as a lighter duty choice for a regular enduro rider.
+It's perfect as a do-it-all bike for an aggressive trail rider or as a lighter duty piece of a quiver for an aggressive rider.

 Read review: Santa Cruz Hightower C R 2018